0x48piraj/edX-institution-logoz/CONTRIBUTING.md

 > **edXLogoData** is a volunteer effort.
 We encourage you to pitch in and [join the team!]()

-Before submitting, please read the Contributing to **edXLogoData** guide to know more about benchmarks.

 # Do you intend to add a new feature or change an existing one?

 Suggest your change with me([contact@0x48piraj.co]()) and start writing/collecting code/docs/data.